About the Luce Program

 The program provides stipends, language training, and individualized professional placement in Asia for 15-18 Luce Scholars each year, and welcomes applications from college seniors, graduate students, and young professionals in a variety of fields who have had limited exposure to Asia.

 On the other hand, candidates may have taken Asian language or Asia-focused courses (without majoring in Asian Studies).
-They may have spent up to a total of twelve weeks in countries where Luce Scholars are placed.
+They are allowed to have spent up to a total of 18 weeks in countries where Luce Scholars are placed.

 At the time of application, an applicant must: